Building a Community of Leaders to strengthen and consolidate bilateral relations within a European framework.

 The initiative has the patronage of the Italian Embassy to the French Republic and the French Embassy to the Italian Republic.

-Italy and France are, for each other, the second economic and trade partner.
+Italy and France are each other's second economic and trade partners

 The project involves: